 The best blender for making smoothies and juices depends on what you want to accomplish, how much time you have, and how easy you want it to be.
-When it comes to the juicer vs. blender argument, everyone has their own preference.
+When it comes to the blender vs juicer argument, everyone has their own preference.

 Blending and juicing are not the same, although you can make smoothies and juices using both methods.
-Consumers are often confused by the terms, though, and think it doesn’t matter whether they choose a juicer or blender or food processor.
+Consumers are often confused by the terms, though, and think it doesn’t matter whether they choose a juicer or blender, or food processor.
 If you already know the juicer that is best for you, look at the best centrifugal juicer.

-A juicer’s purpose, for example, is to separate the pulp and fiber from the juice.
+The juicing process separates the pulp and fiber from the juice.
 So, the juicer masticating fresh ingredients leaves behind a thin liquid.
-The pros and cons of juicing are also influenced by the type of juicers available and their final products.
+The pros and cons of juicing are also influenced by the type of juicer available and their final products.

-Juices are easier to absorb while smoothies fill you up more and take longer to digest.
+Fresh juices are easier to absorb, while smoothies fill you up more and take longer to digest.
 You get a lot of nutrients either way, but your taste buds may tell you that you prefer one over another.

 Both methods have many health benefits.
 Blending your fruits and veggies produces very little waste.
 Plus, there are so many types of blenders to fit various consumers’ needs and desires.
 And, blenders create a drink that fills you up and helps to release energy slowly and evenly.
 It can aid in digestion and remove toxins from your system.

 Juices absorb quickly into your system, so you get a quick boost of energy and all the vitamins you need now.
 You can add more ingredients to a glass of the same size because there’s not a lot of bulk.
 It’s easy to digest juice, giving your body a break while still absorbing nutrients.

 Jug blenders are great for large families or making smoothies in bulk.
 They’re heavy-duty, so a good quality appliance can blend even hard vegetables and smooth out crunchy seeds.
 They feature a large capacity for more yummy ingredients.